 No matter what an insurer’s business and IT strategy entails, the future is all about data.
 The sooner insurers accept this new reality and act to overcome the challenges of data modernization , the faster they’ll begin to benefit from it, as almost every innovative technology emerging today has data at its core.
 Through the Internet of Things (IoT), insurers can capture billions of new data points, whether via drones, wearables or smart property sensors.
 Big Data is being leveraged to store, manipulate, and visualize data in previously unfounded ways.
 With AI and Machine Learning, insurers can gain insights from massive quantities of data that will soon surpass any human’s individual capability to analyze effectively.

 It’s unreasonable to expect an insurance enterprise to become fully transformed overnight.
 With data technologies and methodologies still emerging and evolving, data modernization initiatives should be viewed as a continuous, iterative journey rather than having a specific endpoint.
 Nonetheless, no matter the specifics of any particular data modernization journey, there’s at least one thing they share in common: they all begin by embracing the inevitability of data.

-You can also view the live discussion on this topic in the webinar: A P/C Insurance Data Modernization Journey: Learn from Pekin Insurance’s Success.
+You can also view the webinar: A P/C Insurance Data Modernization Journey: Learn from Pekin Insurance’s Success.